nus-cs4215/x-slang-t1-xz-jj/README.md

 functionalities.
 The god of this repository is self-professed to be very particular about test cases.

-Using your x-slang in local Source Academy
+Using your x-slang in local SICPy Academy
 ===========================================

 A common issue when developing modifications to x-slang is how to test it using your own local frontend.
-Assume that you have built your own x-frontend locally, here is how you can make it use your own x-slang, instead of the one that the Source Academy team has deployed to npm.
+Assume that you have built your own x-frontend locally, here is how you can make it use your own x-slang, instead of the one that the SICPy Academy team has deployed to npm.

 First, build and link your local x-slang: